A FREE online Guide lines, Tips and more…

 Here are three practical suggestions:

 Running out of time.
 Take a moment to reflect on how important it is to your future.
-Imagine finding yourself at home when your friends leave for college next year and use that feeling as motivation to make time for completing the applications.
+Imagine finding yourself at home when your friends leave for college next year and using that feeling as motivation to make time for completing the applications.

 Once you identify the issues that are holding you back, then you can begin looking for solutions.